lesaint/lesaint.github.io/_drafts/damapping-is-a-bean-mapping-stack-not-another-library.md

  feature: feature_image_green.png
 ---

 Recently, Gunnar Morling commented on my article [Java bean mapping is wrong, lets fix it](http://www.javatronic.fr/articles/2014/05/21/java_bean_mapping_is_wrong_lets_fix_it.html) and asked for my opinion on [MapStruct](http://mapstruct.org/).
-MapStruct a bean mapping library from RedHat that generates bean mapping code using an Annotation Processor and Gunner is working on it.
+MapStruct is a bean mapping library from RedHat that generates bean mapping code using an Annotation Processor and Gunner is working on it.

 I wrote a [response](http://www.javatronic.fr/articles/2014/05/21/java_bean_mapping_is_wrong_lets_fix_it.html#comment-1663100604) to his comment which turned out to be mostly a comparison between MapStruct and DAMapping.
 They have a troubling lot of things in common.

-That's when I realized what makes DAMapping so peculiar: its an new approach to bean mapping by design and principles.
+That's when I realized what makes DAMapping so peculiar: it's a new approach to bean mapping by design and principles.

 DAMapping is a bean mapping *lightweight coding paradigm* and a *stack of components* to power the developer who writes bean mapping code.
 It is not another technical implementation of a bean mapping library as all bean mapping tools have been until now.